 Fishing is allowed with a valid Virginia fishing license.
 Fishing licenses are sold in the park office.
 A fishing area is accessible to visitors with physical disabilities.

 A boat launch ramp is available.
-The use of gas-powered motors is prohibited on Fairy Stone Lake, but electric trolling motors are allowed.
+Electric motors are allowed on the lake; gas-powered boats are prohibited here.
 Boats with gasoline engines can be used at the Philpott Reservoir, 20 minutes from the park.
 Rowboats, paddleboats, kayaks and canoes can be rented during the summer season.

 Boats may be rented on weekends, weather permitting, in April, May, September and October.